FIWARE-Middleware/KIARA/doc/manuals/User_and_Programmer_Guide.rst

 **Generated:** Stubs and Skeletons (at compile time) which have to be used by the application

-**Examples:** Corba, DDS, Thrift, …
+**Examples:** Corba, DDS, Thrift, ...

 Application derived operation mode
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This mode is typical for some modern (e.g. RMI, WebService,...) frameworks.
 Based on an application specific interface definitions, the framework automatically generates Server- and Client-Proxy-Classes, which serialize the application internal data structures and send them over the wire.
 Using Annotations, the required serialization and transport mechanisms and type mappings can be influenced.

-This mode implicitly generates an IDL definition based on the Java interfaces definition and provide this IDL through a “service registry” for remote partners.
+This mode implicitly generates an IDL definition based on the Java interfaces definition and provide this IDL through a "service registry" for remote partners.

 **Prerequisite:** Application-Interface-Definition (has to be the same on client and server side)

 **Generated:** Server-/Client-Proxies (generated at runtime)

-**Examples:** RMI, JAX-RS, Spring REST, …
+**Examples:** RMI, JAX-RS, Spring REST, ...

 Mapped operation mode
 ^^^^^^^^^^^^^^^^^^^^^